With its distinctive towers, the Conciergerie on the Île de la Cité used to belong to the Kings of France.

 The Clock Tower (Tour de l’Horloge)

-Built between 1350 and 1353, the tower is the tallest (47m tall).
-Since 1371 it has housed the remarkable clock whose purpose was to help Parisians regular their activities during the day and night.
+Since 1371, it has housed the remarkable clock, which helped Parisians regulate their activities during the day and night.

 Inside the Conciergerie

-The lower parts of the Conciergerie are the only ones still standing today from the Middle Ages.
-They were used by the Royal Guard and the staff members (clerks, officers and servants) who worked for the king and his family (about 2,000 people in all).
-Interestingly, the floor level of the medieval halls is still the same as it was in the 14th century.
-This was despite the construction of embankments in the 19th century.
+They were used by the Royal Guard and the staff members (clerks, officers, and servants) who worked for the king and his family (about 2,000 people in all).

 Hall of the Men-at-Arms (Salle des Gens d’Armes)

-In the Middle Ages, the Great Hall (Grande Salle) was one of the largest of its kind in Europe.
-It was destroyed by fire on the night of 5 March 1618.
-If the room is no longer standing, its lower floor remains.
+In the Middle Ages, the Great Hall (Grande Salle) was one of the largest in Europe.

-This is the stunning Hall of the Men-at-Arms.
-Built between 1302 and 1313 by Enguerrand de Marigny, The four-aisled Gothic hall is 64m long, 27.5 wide and 8.5m high, a similar size to those of the Mont-Saint-Michel and the Popes’ Palace in Avignon.
+Built between 1302 and 1313 by Enguerrand de Marigny, the four-aisled Gothic hall is 64m long, 27.5 wide and 8.5m high, a similar size to those of the Mont-Saint-Michel and the Popes’ Palace in Avignon.

-The room was used as a dining room for the 2,000 staff members, for royal banquets and for judicial proceedings.
+The room was used as a dining room for the 2,000 staff members, for royal banquets and judicial proceedings.

 Guard Room (Salle des Gardes)

-The Gothic vaulted room was built around the same time as the Hall of Men-at-Arms.
-The hall is supported by stout pillars with interesting capitals, such as the central pillar which is thought to portray Heloise and Abelard.
-The Guard Room was the antechamber to the Great Hall on the upper floor (which has disappeared since) where the King was holding meetings with his council and dispensed justice.
+The Guard Room was the antechamber to the Great Hall on the upper floor (which has disappeared since), where the King held meetings with his council and dispensed justice.

 The Kitchen

-The kitchen was built during the reign of John II the Good (1319-1364).
-Only the lower level of the original outbuilding remains today.
-Provisions were delivered there directly by the Seine.
-Four big fireplaces were built in each corner of the kitchen to cook enough food to feed between 2,000 and 3,000 people.
+Four big fireplaces were built in each kitchen corner to cook enough food to feed between 2,000 and 3,000 people.

 The passageway of Rue de Paris